cldf-datasets/liljegrenhindukush/raw/PH04-LateralFricatives.md

 | b.  | /puɬ/ | ‘son’ (GWTp-KinAS:004)     |
 | c.  | /ɡaɬ/ | ‘skin’ (GWTp-40listAS:030) |

-Lateral fricatives is a minority feature in the area, but with its presence in 13 of the sample languages it has an overall frequency that is considerably higher than its global presence.
+The presence of lateral fricatives is a minority feature in the area, but its presence is still considerably higher than its corresponding global frequency.
 It is found in Tibeto-Burman as well as among the region’s Iranian and Indo-Aryan languages.

 | Feature value | \# of varieties displaying it | %   |
 |---------------|-------------------------------|-----|